danabackupgithubfun/census_R_script/README.md

 # census_R_script
-An R script created in Advanced Data Journalism Spring 2022 about Census data.
+## An R script created in Advanced Data Journalism Spring 2022 about Census data.

+## it works! :D